timacdonald/cached-valuestore/readme.md

 The cache is a static class property - so the cache will be up-to-date across mutliple instances in a codebase.

 Thanks to Spatie for provding such a great package ecosystem.
-This is an underloved package IMO.
+This is an under appreciated awesome package IMO.

 ## Installation